 Return the completed application in-person and by appointment.
 Once social workers have reviewed your application for completeness, someone will contact you to conduct a home inspection.
 Fingerprints (Lives Scan) will be taken at the time a completed foster care application is submitted.

-Attend a six week Parent Resources for Information, Development, and Education (PRIDE) training program taught by experienced foster parents and staff.
-PRIDE Training is designed to help you:
+Attend a nine week Trauma Informed Parenting (TIP) training program taught by experienced foster parents and staff.
+TIP Training is designed to help you:

 Develop and improve parenting skills;

 Assist participants in assessing their strengths as foster parents;